47 Years Old – 20 Years Active Addiction – In Recovery Since 10/03/15

 We Are Those People (WATP) is a non-profit organization dedicated to sharing stories of hope and recovery.
 Founder and Director, Erika Ball, and her husband and Co-Founder, Frank Ball, are both people in recovery.
 Together they created WATP as a way to give back to the recovery community and help those who are still suffering as well as their families.

 Unfortunately, our stories are not uncommon.
 An estimated 20 Million Americans suffer from addiction and only 10% receive proper treatment.
 Erika and Frank Ball are committed to giving “those people” a voice.

 WATP provides a platform for those who live and breathe recovery every day to share their journeys.
 These first-hand accounts shine light on the humanity within us all.
 These success stories inspire us to apply to new perspectives to a broken system.

 WATP aims to foster genuine human connection and thus eliminate stigmas.
 We partner with mental health care reform advocates to provide content for research and fundraising opportunities.
 We advocate on behalf of research-based mental health treatment and support innovative reform policies.
 And we collaborate with artists and creatives to promote our cause.

 The mission of Brainwashed Coffee is to offer support (and great coffee) to those struggling with addiction, and to inspire others to join our fight.

-Use discount code Serene20 and receive 20% off your coffee orders.
+Use discount code Serene and receive $5 off one coffee order, or towards your subscription's first delivery.